engige/syriatel_churn_modeling/README.md

 * **Explore Ensemble Methods:** Investigate ensemble methods like Random Forest or Gradient Boosting to potentially improve recall and overall model robustness.

-By following these recommendations, SyriaTel can effectively reduce customer churn, boost loyalty, and increase long-term revenue.

 ## For More Information